-Deferred outflows of resources are new to the APCD's Statement of Net Position for this fiscal year.
 This classification balance, although similar to "assets," is set apart because these items do not meet the technical definition of being an APCD asset on the date of these financial statements.
 In other words, these amounts are not available to pay liabilities in the way assets are available.
 When all the recognition criteria are met, the deferred outflow of resources will become an expense/expenditure.

 The most significant deferred outflow of resources reported are related to the implementation of GASB Statement No. 68 and GASB Statement No. 71 for pension liability reporting.
-In such circumstances, the government should recognize a beginning deferred outflow of resources only for its pension contributions, if any, made subsequent to the measurement date of the beginning net pension liability but before the start of the government's fiscal year.
 Consequently, the majority of the deferred outflows of resources reported are comprised of current year contributions to the retirement system.
-However, there may be some deferred outflows of resources attributable to the various components that impact pension changes, and can include investment changes amortization, changes due to actuarial assumptions, and differences between expected or actual experience.
+However, there may be some deferred outflows of resources attributable to the various components that impact pension changes, and can include investment changes amortization, changes due to actuarial assumptions, and differences between expected or actual experience (see Note XII for more information on deferred outflows of resources and deferred inflows of resources).